Na-Rajan/RNasDEV/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in contributing to RNasDEV!
-We welcome and appreciate contributions.
+RNasDEV is an open source project derived from [OpenDevin](https://github.com/OpenDevin/OpenDevin).
+We welcome and appreciate contributions from everyone.

 To report bugs, create a [GitHub issue](https://github.com/Na-Rajan/RNasDEV/issues/new/choose).

+If you have experience with OpenDevin or ideas for collaboration, please share them!
+We encourage you to help us build a better developer platform together.

 ## Contribution Guide
 ### 1. Fork the Official Repository